FlowRL: A Taxonomy and Modular Framework for Reinforcement Learning with Diffusion Policies: Benchmarking RL with Diffusion Policies

 \subsection{General Performance}

 \paragraph{Gym-Locomotion. }

 Learning curves for the Gym-Locomotion environments are shown in Figure~\ref{fig:general_mujoco}.
-In Figure~\ref{fig:mujoco_tau}, we further present the performance profiles of each algorithm by normalizing the evaluation returns and computing the fraction of runs that achieve performance above different thresholds $\tau$.
-Comparing the area under the curve in Figure~\ref{fig:mujoco_tau}, SDAC, DACER, and DPMD deliver the strongest overall results and outperform the Gaussian baseline SAC.
+In Figure~\ref{fig:mujoco_tau}, we further present the performance profiles of each algorithm by normalizing the evaluation returns by per-environment reference maxima (see Table~\ref{tab:max_returns}) in Appendix~\ref{app:supplementary} and computing the fraction of runs that achieve performance above different thresholds $\tau$.
+Comparing the area under the curve in Figure~\ref{fig:mujoco_tau}, SDAC and DPMD deliver the strongest overall results and outperform the Gaussian baseline SAC.
 That said, no single \dprl algorithm dominates across all environments, and SAC remains competitive on the majority of tasks.
 QSM and QVPO underperform and show noticeable instability during training.

 \paragraph{IsaacLab.} In Figure \ref{fig:general_isaaclab}, we plot the return curves of three on-policy \dprl methods together with the baseline method, PPO.
 Overall, PPO delivers the best and most stable performance across the four tasks.
-Among the \dprl methods, GenPO achieves the strongest performance.
-However, its training cost is significantly higher due to Jacobian computation.
-We also observe that FPO occasionally collapses during training.
+Among the \dprl methods, GenPO and FPO++ deliver reasonable performances.
+However, we found that GenPO's training cost is significantly higher than that of PPO due to its Jacobian computation.
+We also observe that FPO++ occasionally collapses during training.
 After careful inspection, we find that this instability arises because, for samples with negative advantage, optimizing \eqref{eq:ppo} with \eqref{eq:fpo_ratio} effectively leads to an unbounded optimization problem.

 \paragraph{D4RL. }In Table \ref{tab:d4rl}, we find that \dprl methods, especially those leveraging RL to train the diffusion policy, significantly outperform traditional offline RL algorithms such as IQL and inference-time refinement methods such as IDQL.
 These results demonstrate the efficacy of diffusion models not only as expressive priors for capturing complex, multi-modal offline distributions, but also as promising policy representations for offline RL.